Toggle: English / Spanish

-- You are losing hair rapidly or at an early age (for example, in your teens or twenties)
+- Losing hair rapidly or at an early age (for example, in your teens or twenties)

-- You have any pain or itching with the hair loss
+- Pain or itching with the hair loss

 - The skin on your scalp under the involved area is red, scaly, or otherwise abnormal

-- You have acne, facial hair, or an abnormal menstrual cycle
+- Acne, facial hair, or an abnormal menstrual cycle

 - You are a woman and have male pattern baldness

-- You have bald spots on your beard or eyebrows
+- Bald spots on your beard or eyebrows

-- You have been gaining weight or have muscle weakness, intolerance to cold temperatures, or fatigue
+- Weight gain or muscle weakness, intolerance to cold temperatures, or fatigue

 What to Expect at Your Office Visit